Concordium/concordium.github.io/source/shared/net/desktop-wallet/add-delegation.rst

 Delegate to a baker pool
 ========================

-You can delegate funds from an account to a baker pool or to passive delegation.
+You can delegate stake from an account to a baker pool or to passive delegation.

-When you delegate some funds to a baker pool, it can influence the chances of the baker owner of the baker pool being selected to bake a block and receive baker rewards and thus delegation rewards to you.
+When you delegate some stake to a baker pool, it can influence the chances of the baker owner of the baker pool being selected to bake a block and receive baker rewards and thus delegation rewards to you.

 ..
 Note::